straydogstudio/film_roll/README.md

 Options:

 - **:animation**: The slide animation duration.
 1/4 of interval by default.
 (See **interval** option.)
+- **:configure_load**: Change how widths and hover response is configured.
+Options are:
-- **:configure_load**: If true, configure widths immediately (use if instantiating FilmRoll with the page load event.)
-If false, configure width on the window load event.
-If a function, immediately call the function.
-False by default.
-Without this option FilmRoll assumes it has been instantiated on DOM ready ([jQuery.ready()](http://api.jquery.com/ready/)) and it will schedule its width configuration to run on page load.
+    - **false** (default) Configure widths/hover on the window load event.
+FilmRoll assumes it has been instantiated on DOM ready ([jQuery.ready()](http://api.jquery.com/ready/)) and it will schedule its width configuration to run on page load.
+    - **true**: Configure widths/hover immediately (use if instantiating FilmRoll with the page load event)
+    - **function**: Call the function instead of configureLoad (use to adjust content before calling configureLoad manually)
+    - **integer**: Delay the call to `configureLoad` by the provided number of milliseconds (content may or may not be ready!)
 - **:easing**: `swing` by default. jQuery also provides `linear`. [jQueryUI](http://api.jqueryui.com/easings/) provides more.
 - **:height**: Set the height of the film_roll wrapper (which sits inside the container.)
 Options are:
     - **Not set** (default): The wrapper will be the height of the container (100%), with a min-height of the tallest element.